DivvyPayHQ/devops-se-homework/README.md

 ** These would really impress us here at Planet Express! **

 ## Deliverables
-Make your repository public and share the repo url with Justin Sharp.
+Make your repository public and share the repo url with Divvy's recruiter.

 ## Helpful Resources
 - https://grpc.io/docs/languages/go/quickstart/